On-Site Setup, Mentoring & Coaching Session

 *If anyone wants to know particulars in strong language, drop me a line….

-Here’s what a recent customer had to say:
+Here’s what another recent customer had to say:

 When I got back into analog after a long digital, er, detour, I honestly didn’t know much (OK, hardly anything) about how to “properly” set up a high-quality turntable, arm, and cartridge.
 My little VPI Scout and its basic 9″ arm I could sorta manage on my own.
 But the Gavia 1.5, and later the Stelvio II, needed an entirely different level of expertise.